 A DeKalb woman was arrested and charged Tuesday after leading police on a high-speed chase through DeKalb County, running into traffic and driving on the wrong side of the road, nearly causing multiple crashes, authorities said.

-The chase also caused a brief lockdown at Sycamore High School and an elementary school, officials with the school district said.
+The chase also caused a brief lockdown at Sycamore High School and an elementary school, school district officials said.

-Deputies with the DeKalb County Sheriff’s Office responded to Glidden and Wolf roads in Kingston for reports of a woman causing a disturbance.
+DeKalb County sheriff’s deputies responded to Glidden and Wolf roads in Kingston for reports of a woman causing a disturbance.
 Callers said the person was yelling at passing motorists on the road, at one point leaving her own vehicle and running into traffic, according to a news release from the sheriff’s office.

 Deputies searched the area but didn’t find anyone.

 Police later identified the woman as Kara L. Hale, 38, of DeKalb.
 Hale was charged with aggravated fleeing to elude, a Class 4 felony.
-She’s also charged with multiple misdemeanors and traffic citations, including misdemeanor fleeing to elude, reckless driving, disobeying a traffic control device, improper passing, failure to yield, improper lane usage, failure to signal, and a Scott’s Law violation.
+She’s also charged with multiple misdemeanors and traffic citations, including misdemeanor fleeing to elude, reckless driving, disobeying a traffic control device, improper passing, failure to yield, improper lane use, failure to signal and a Scott’s Law violation.

 Hale also faces two additional felony aggravated fleeing and eluding a peace officer charges out of Sycamore, according to a news release from the Sycamore Police Department.

-If convicted of the felony, she could face up to three years in prison.
+If convicted of the felony, she faces up to three years in prison.

 Authorities said 911 calls came in that alleged the same vehicle was involved in multiple incidents involving road rage near Peace Road and Fairview Drive in DeKalb.